AguaClara/Textbook/Clarification/Clarifier_Design.rst

-.. _heading_sedimentation_tank_outlet_manifold:
+.. _heading_clarifier_outlet_manifold:

-Sedimentation Tank Outlet Manifold
+Clarifier Outlet Manifold
 ----------------------------------

-The sedimentation tank outlet manifold collects the clarified water from the top of the plate setters.
+The clarifier outlet manifold collects the clarified water from the top of the plate setters.
 The outlet manifold is required to help ensure uniform flow up through the plate settlers.
-The outlet manifold has orifices and it is these orifices that provide the majority of the head loss through the sedimentation tank.
+The outlet manifold has orifices and it is these orifices that provide the majority of the head loss through the clarifier.
 The target head loss for the outlet manifold is about 5 cm.
-This head loss helps ensure that flow divides evenly between sedimentation tanks and divides evenly between the plate settlers.
+This head loss helps ensure that flow divides evenly between clarifiers and divides evenly between the plate settlers.

-The outlet head loss is dominated by the orifice loss and by the exit loss where the manifold exits the sedimentation tank and enters a channel.
+The outlet head loss is dominated by the orifice loss and by the exit loss where the manifold exits the clarifier and enters a channel.
 The total head loss through the outlet manifold, :math:`h_{e_{T}}`, is thus the sum of those two losses.
 If pipes were made of all possible diameters, then the ratio of orifice to manifold velocity would be exactly given by Equation :eq:`Manifold_max_v_no_hl_series` and that relationship can be used to eliminate the port velocity.

 .. math::
   :label: Outlet_manifold_hl